espocrm/documentation/administration/bpm-activities.md

 When an event sub-process is initiated, it receives an information about all records created by the parent process at that moment.
 The sub-process can access those records.
 Records created by the event sub-process won't be accessible by the parent process.

 Non-interrupting event sub-process can be executed **multiple times**.
-E.g. a condition occured multiple times.
+E.g. a condition occurred multiple times.

 ![Event Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/event-sub-process.png)